Configure Adaptive Shaping

 Releases 20.2 and later support all content described in this article, except:

-- Releases 22.1.1 adds the Auto Update option, to use the available bandwidth instead of the link speed or the configured bandwidth to implement adaptive shaping.
+- Release 22.1.1 adds the Auto Update option, to use the available bandwidth instead of the link speed or the configured bandwidth to implement adaptive shaping.